aws-solutions/content-localization-on-aws/README.md

 # Known Issues

-Visit the Issue page in this repository for known issues and feature requests.
+Visit the [Issues](https://github.com/aws-solutions/content-localization-on-aws/issues) page in this repository for known issues and feature requests.

 # Contributing